 The person responsible for processing payroll should not also be responsible for entering changes or amending employee records, and vice versa.
 In fact, the segregation of employee duties is the cornerstone of a solid internal control system.
 Ideally, your payroll system is managed by three separate functions: someone handling payroll authorization, another handling distribution and a third person handling reconciliation.

-Alleviating payroll fraud with an outsource solution
+Alleviating payroll fraud risks with an outsource solution

 Outsourcing payroll responsibilities can alleviate a majority of your risk for employee theft—as end-to-end processes are managed by an external party.
 With clear validation and reporting, a payroll provider can quickly reconcile any discrepancies that might arise between departments—whether HR, Accounting or Payroll.
 Multinational companies who are struggling to improve their internal controls and standardize their processes across many locations, can especially benefit from an outsourced payroll solution.